quicwg/multipath/draft-ietf-quic-multipath.md

 - Path Identifier (Path ID): An identifier that is used to identify a path in a QUIC connection at an endpoint.
-Path Identifier is used in multipath control frames (etc. PATH_ABANDON frame) to identify a path.
+Path Identifier is used in multipath control frames (e.g., PATH_ABANDON frame) to identify a path.
 The initial path that is used during the handshake (and multipath negotiation) has the path ID 0 and therefore all 0-RTT packets are also tracked and processed with the path ID 0.
 For 1-RTT packets, the path ID is the